ChuhengWei/ChuhengWei.github.io/_pages/about.md

 News
 ======
 - [07/2024] One Paper is accepted at IEEE Intelligent Transportation Systems Conference (ITSC 2024)
+- [07/2024] Received the Esther F. Hays Graduate Fellowship!
+- [05/2024] One Paper is accepted at IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2024) AICity Workshop
+- [05/2024] One Paper is accepted at IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2024) UG2+ Workshop

 [//]: # (Site-wide configuration)

 [//]: # (------)